 1998 | PaperQueen brand is born

 The evolution of printers and scanners was changing fast.
-Prices were finally beginning to drop, so people could actually afford to buy their own scanners and printers and start printing for themselves at home.
-It was only a matter of time before Universities and businesses would start in-house printing themselves.
+Prices to buy printers were finally beginning to drop, becoming affordable for people to buy their own and start printing for themselves at home.
+It was only a matter of time before Universities and businesses would start in-house printing.
 This was the first technology interference Hunter Calligraphy would notice.

 Custom stationery was becoming a big part of Hunter Calligraphy's business.
-Annabel drew an illustration, had a stamp made of it (before her scanner acquisition), then stamped each one onto blank cards, then hand coloured, hand glittered and individually printed each card with the clients name in calligraphy using her lettering bed.
-They were beautiful but a very slow and labour intensive to create.
-No one was getting rich with this business model.
+The start of PaperQueen "Illustrated Stationery" went like this.
+Annabel drew a simple line drawing of a girls wearing a dress and wearing a crown and had a stamp made of it (before her scanner acquisition).
+Then she stamped each one onto blank, good quality card stock.
+Each card was then hand coloured, hand glittered and then individually printed using the calligraphy lettering bed with the clients name.
+They were beautiful little pieces of art, but very slow and labour intensive to create.
+No one was going to get rich with this business model.

-After shipping samples to them to consider, the famous stationery chain Kate's Paperie, of New York, called to say they wanted to carry PaperQueen greeting cards in all five of their Manhatten locations.
-Their opening order was for 2,500 cards, our biggest order at the time (plus the US $ was at an all time hight and we were invoicing in US currency).
+After shipping samples to Kate's Paperie in New York, the famous stationery chain called to say they wanted to carry PaperQueen greeting cards in all five of their Manhatten locations.
+Their opening order was for 2,500 cards, PaperQueen's biggest order at the time (plus the US $ was at an all time high and we were invoicing in US currency).

 We were now on the map, and in New York!
 (Game changer #2)

-After shipping samples to all of the Editors listed in InStyle magazine, the hottest magazine on the market at the time, PaperQueen received back a "thanks, but no thanks" letter saying they had just printed about stationery and they would keep us in mind, blah blah blah.
+After shipping samples to all of the Editors listed in InStyle magazine, the hottest magazine on the market at the time, PaperQueen received a "thanks, but no thanks" letter in the mail (email was not a thing yet) saying they had just printed an editorial about stationery but they would keep us in mind, blah blah blah.
 Then, exactly one week later, PaperQueen received another letter.
 This one saying they had reconsidered and they were going to be printing a third of a page spread on PaperQueen's hand glittered stationery, along with pictures and ordering details.
 It was a thrill and a panic all at the same time.
 We didn't have a website!
 We were going to be in a major magazine publication and we were working out of a 10' x 10' office with toddlers crawling around the floor and a single telephone line.

 So what do you do when you have a critical deadline with hardly any time?
 You get shit done, that's what you do.
-PaperQueen hired their first website designers and had first website designed in three weeks.
+PaperQueen hired their first website designers and had thier first website designed in three weeks.
 (There would be three more websites to follow over the years.)
-It was not e-commerce but it was an online ordering system, that world could order online.
-We would call them individually for their payment details, which worked out brilliantly because we got to speak to each and every customer.
-We did over $10,000 in online sales the month the InStyle publication came out.
+It was not an e-commerce sote but it was an online ordering system, that anyone in the world could order online.
+They would call each client individually for their payment details, which worked out brilliantly because they got to speak to each and every customer.
+PaperQueen did over $10,000 in online sales the month the InStyle publication came out.
 It was a thrilling, incredible time.

 We now had a worldwide, online presence.
 (Game changer #3)

-On a whim they shipped some stationery samples to the buyers of Neiman Marcus, at the time, the God's of the stationery world.
+On a whim, wondering what they achieve next if InStyle was so easy, they shipped more stationery samples to the buyers of Neiman Marcus, at the time, the God's of the stationery world.
 They wrote back, (yes, they mailed letters back then), asking for a meeting in New York.
-Annabel hopped on a plane and met with five Neimans buyers at the National Stationery Show in the Javits Center.
-After the meeting, they chose PaperQueen as their first Canadian stationery company to be showcased and sold in their catalogue and online.
+Annabel hopped on a plane and met with five Neiman's buyers at the National Stationery Show in the Javits Center.
+After the meeting, they chose PaperQuen as their first Canadian stationery company to be showcased and sold in their stationery catalogue and on their website.
 They showcased seven different PaperQueen products on seven different pages in their stationery catalogue.
 And to top it all off, they chose a PaperQueen hand glittered card for the front cover of their stationery catalogue.
-(Massive game changer #3)
+(Massive game changer #4)